Edmund Kemper: Aiko Koo

-On the evening of September 14, 1972, Kemper picked up a 15-year-old dance student named Aiko Koo, who had decided to hitchhike to a dance class after missing her bus.
+On the evening of September 14, 1972, Kemper picked up a 15-year-old Korean dance student named Aiko Koo, who had decided to hitchhike to a dance class after missing her bus.
 He again drove to a remote area, where he pulled a gun on Koo before accidentally locking himself out of his car.
 However, Koo let him back inside, despite the fact that the gun was still in the car.
 Back inside the car, he proceeded to choke her unconscious, rape her, and kill her.

 Kemper subsequently packed Koo's body into the trunk of his car and went to a nearby bar to have a few drinks, then returned to his apartment.
 He later confessed that after exiting the bar, he opened the trunk of his car, "admiring [his] catch like a fisherman."
 Back at his apartment, he had sexual intercourse with the corpse, then dismembered and disposed of the remains in a similar manner as his previous two victims.
 Koo's mother called the police to report the disappearance of her daughter and put up hundreds of flyers asking for information, but she did not receive any responses regarding her daughter's location or status.

 Cindy Schall

 On January 7, 1973, Kemper, who had moved back in with his mother, was driving around the Cabrillo College campus when he picked up 18-year-old student Cynthia Anne "Cindy" Schall.
 He drove to a wooded area and fatally shot her with a .22 caliber pistol.
 He then placed her body in the trunk of his car and drove to his mother's house, where he kept her body hidden in a closet in his room overnight.
-When his mother left for work the next morning, he had sexual intercourse with and removed the bullet from Schall's corpse, then dismembered and decapitated her in his mother's bathtub.
+When his mother left for work the next morning, he had sexual intercourse with Schall's corpse and removed the bullet from it, then dismembered and decapitated her in his mother's bathtub.

 Kemper kept Schall's severed head for several days, regularly engaging in irrumatio with it, then buried it in his mother's garden facing upward toward her bedroom.
 After his arrest, he stated that he did this because his mother "always wanted people to look up to her."
 He discarded the rest of Schall's remains by throwing them off a cliff.
-Over the course of the following few weeks, all except Schall's head and right hand were discovered and "pieced together like a macabre jigsaw puzzle."
+Over the course of the following few weeks, all except Schall's head and right hand were discovered.
 A pathologist determined that Schall had been cut into pieces with a power saw.